Austin Tree Inspection

 Why should I get an inspection if my tree looks fine?

 Most of the time, if your tree is visibly suffering from an infliction or you’re noticing significant symptoms, whatever is harming your tree is in its late stages.
-This doesn’t necessarily mean that your tree is inevitably going to die by this point and you would still massively benefit from an inspection, but your goal should be to avoid reaching this point.
+This doesn’t necessarily mean that your tree is inevitably going to die at this point and you would still massively benefit from an inspection, but your goal should be to avoid reaching this point.
 The only reliable way of doing that is to get regular inspections and follow any instructions given to you by the arborist who looks at your tree.

 Should I get my tree inspected before pruning or removing it?